 Provence Inspired Memoirs Books to Add to Your Reading List

 For many, Peter Mayle’s best-selling novel A Year in Provence was their introduction to the Provencal countryside.
 Images of the Côte d’Azur have long covered the pages of travel magazines, but it was Mayle’s descriptions of bumbling through a home renovation in the arrière-pays (translation: backcountry or hinterland) that shifted our view beyond the coastline.
-This book was published in 1989, so clearly Mayle was far from the first to write about the region.
-However, the timing of his book and the humorous descriptions of expat living in Provence resulting in skyrocket sales.
+This book was published in 1989, so clearly, Mayle was far from the first to write about the region.
+However, the timing of his book and the humorous descriptions of ex-pat living in Provence resulted in skyrocketing sales.

-The books are listed in alphabetical order (by author’s last name).
+The books are listed alphabetically (by author’s last name).
 To order a copy, please click on the book covers.
-Note: if you purchase a book via these links we receive a small commission that does not impact the price you pay.
-Thank you in advance for supporting the work we do to maintain Perfectly Provence.
+Note: if you purchase a book via these links, we receive a small commission that does not impact your price.
+Thank you in advance for supporting our work to maintain Perfectly Provence.

 Enjoy these personal stories.

 “The Provence Book, A Guide with Fables” was posthumously published in 2011.
 Born in Washington, D.C., in 1939, Huntley Baldwin wanted to be an artist from an early age.
 He trained in Georgetown, the Art Institute of Chicago and the Art Center College of Design in Los Angeles.
 His path led to a career in advertising, but his inner artist was reignited while on holiday in Europe (read his full bio here).